 The Great Rift Valley

-We spent the night just outside the national park, on the way to Olduvai Gorge and Serengeti that we would explore on the next day.
+We spent the night just outside the national park, on the way to Olduvai Gorge and Serengeti, which we would explore on the next day.

 Where is Lake Manyara?

-Lake Manyara National Park is located just at the north-west of Tarangire National Park, on the way from Arusha to Serengeti.
+Lake Manyara National Park is located in Tanzania at the north-west of Tarangire National Park, on the way from Arusha to Serengeti.